yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/workbookrangeview-list-rows.md

 doc_type: apiPageType
 ---

-# List rangeView rows
+# List workbookRangeView rows

 Namespace: microsoft.graph

-Retrieve a list of range view objects.
+Retrieve a list of workbookRangeView objects.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).